NextCenturyCorporation/mcs-scene-generator/ILE_API.md

     provided, a wall will be chosen at random.
 - `adjacent_distance` (VectorFloatConfig, or list of VectorFloatConfigs):
-The X/Z distance in global coordinates between this object's position and the relative object's position.
-Only usable with the `adjacent` `keyword`.
-By default, this object will be positioned 0.1 away from the relative object in a random, valid direction.
+The X/Z distance in global coordinates between this object's position and the relative object's (or corner's) position.
+Only usable with the `adjacent` or `adjacent_corner` keyword.
+By default, this object will be positioned 0.1 away from the relative object (or corner) in a random, valid direction.
+Note that if using this for a corner with the `surrounded_by_lava` property, you'll need to use the same dimensions for x/z and that they're divisible by 0.5 to make sure they line up correctly with the lava island.
 - `container_label` (string, or list of strings): The label of a container object that already exists in your configuration.
 Only required by some keyword locations.